Fixing Toyota Highlander AC/Heat Issue

-My wife has a 2004 Toyota Highlander that was exhibiting some strange issues with the A/C and heat.
+My (ex)wife had a 2004 Toyota Highlander that was exhibiting some strange issues with the A/C and heat.
 In the summer while driving with the A/C on it would randomly just switch to heat and just as randomly switch back later.
 Sometimes bumps would trigger it or a sharp turn.
 Same would occur in the winter while using the heat.
 It would randomly switch to A/C and back.

-Problem was pretty annoying but I suspect fearing the possible cost to repair kept her from bringing it in for service.
+The problem was pretty annoying but I suspect fearing the possible cost to repair kept her from bringing it in for service.

 The shop she brought it to “checked it” and told her it was the “temperature control actuator”.
 They told her it would cost about $500 to fix.

 After getting this information I went to Autozone and O’Reilly’s trying to find this part and what it costs.
 Neither could find this part.
 This made me pretty curious and wondered why no one could identify the part.
 So I went sit in my car and whipped out the iPhone to Google this part and figure out what was going on.
 I didn’t find any mention of a “temperature control actuator” for a Toyota Highlander but I did find lots of information pointing to what appeared to be the same A/C issue with the Highlander by many people.

 I found many complaining that they had to replace the A/C control assembly to fix the problem.
 The A/C control assembly sells between $700 – $1000, just depends on where you get it.
 Labor to replace it was between $300-$500.
 Many reported paying or getting quotes between $1200 – $1500 to replace it.